maross3/Unity-Development/README.md

-# UnityUsefulScripts
+# Unity Development
- A collection of C# scripts written in Unity, for Unity.
-Come see all the awful broken things I made :D.
+ A collection of C# scripts written in Unity, for Unity

 README TODO:
 * Behavior Tree - needs scene